telatin/blini/publication/paper/paper2.md

 Blini completed the run in 0.5 seconds,
 Sourmash completed the run in 126 seconds, and MMseqs completed the run in 151 seconds (Figure 1c).
+The times shown here do not include reference-preprocessing time.

 ![Search results for the viral dataset.](../results/search.png)

 ### Clustering

-The clustering function was tested on two simulated datasets of randomly generated sequences, of lengths ranging between 10K to 1M bases.
+The clustering function was tested on two simulated datasets created from the 100 chosen genomes of the previous test.
-In one dataset each sequence had two counterparts with random SNPs.
+In one dataset each sequence had multiple counterparts with random SNPs.
 In the second dataset random fragments were extracted from each root sequence.
-Fragment lengths ranged from 1000 to 500K base pairs.
+In the SNPs dataset, each of the 100 original sequences had another 100 mutated counterparts.
+Each counterpart had random SNPs in 1% of its bases.
+In the fragments dataset, each of the 100 original sequences had 300 random fragments extracted from it, of length of at least 1000 bases.
 The algorithms were expected to group each sequence with its mutated counterparts or with its fragments.
 Performance was evaluated using the Adjusted Rand Index (ARI).